bh107/bohrium/doc/source/developers/index.rst

 Overview of the documentatation files::

-  cphvb/doc                 # Doc-root
+  cphvb/doc                 # Root folder of the documentation. cphvb/doc/source          # Write / Edit the documentation here.
-  cphvb/doc/source          # This is where you write cphvb/doc/build           # This is where what you have written is "rendered" and stored. cphvb/doc/Makefile        # This file instructs how to "render" the documentation. cphvb/doc/make.bat        # ---- || ----, on Windows cphvb/doc/deploy_doc.sh   # This script pushes the rendered docs to http://cphvb.bitbucket.org
+  cphvb/doc/build           # Documentation is "rendered" and stored here. cphvb/doc/Makefile        # This file instructs Sphinx on how to "render" the documentation. cphvb/doc/make.bat        # ---- || ----, on Windows
+  cphvb/doc/deploy_doc.sh   # This script pushes the rendered docs to http://cphvb.bitbucket.org